Drumcondra Tests of Early Literacy(2008)

 (DTEL)

-The DTEL-S is designed to identify pupils who may be at risk of reading difficulties so that, if needed, further diagnostic assessment and targeted instruction can be implemented.
+The Screening Test is designed to identify pupils who may be at risk of reading difficulties so that, if needed, further diagnostic assessment and targeted instruction can be implemented.
 It is divided into four parts and assesses two aspects of reading: word recognition and comprehension.
 The test can be administered to small groups of children (10 or fewer) and takes approximately 40 minutes to administer.

 As well as information on test administration and technical information about test development, the manual includes two chapters about reading.
 The first provides a summary of recent research on reading development, while the second provides advice on helping at-risk beginning readers.